pvdz/preval/tests/cases/import/import_default_named_class.md

 >
 > Import statements need special care in our system and our tests

-Anonymous functions are exported as frozen bindings.
-There is no way to change them, anyways.
+Named classes are default exported as live bindings.

-Their name should also be `'*default*'`, and we have no alternative transform available for this.
+This means that a change to the value of the binding should be reflected by the import.

+(Classes are defined as `let` bindings.)

 #TODO